 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which supersedes existing accounting standards for revenue recognition and creates a single framework.
 The guidance also changes the accounting for certain costs to obtain or fulfill a contract.
 The new guidance will be effective on January 1, 2018, and allows for either a full retrospective or modified retrospective transition method.
-The Company is currently evaluating its transition method and the potential impact on the timing of performance fee revenue recognition and the potential capitalization of certain cash incentive compensation; however, based on current evaluations, the Company does not expect the adoption to have a material impact on its consolidated financial statements.
+The Company is currently evaluating its transition method and the potential capitalization of certain cash incentive compensation; however, based on current evaluations, the Company does not expect the adoption to have a material impact on its consolidated financial statements.